SreepadaPermi/SQL-Projects/README.md

-This is a basic project on SQL
+This is a Music data set
-Author - Sreepadapermi
+Author - Permi Sreepada Srinivas